hifaz1012/AzureOpenAI-Workshop-Labs/labs-rag-agents/README.md

 5. **Run the Notebooks in order**.
 They build up on top of each other.

 ## Reference
 The source code has been taken from this repo : https://github.com/MSUSAzureAccelerators/Azure-Cognitive-Search-Azure-OpenAI-Accelerator and customized.
-Use this repo for deployment of AI Services using "Deploy" button.